akhikolla/personal-site/src/data/about.md

 # Travel / Geography

-- I am from originally from Guntur, Andhrapradesh, INDIA.
+- I am originally from Guntur, Andhra Pradesh, India.
 I have since lived in Bhimavaram, Chennai, Mysore, Banglore, and Hyderabad.
 - I've been to ~ 2 countries, I wish to visit more countries may be with a company.
 - From 2014-2018, I was in Bhimavaram.
 - In 2018, I visited: Mysore, Banglore.